nginxinc/nginx-wiki/source/start/topics/recipes/bagisto.rst

 Bagisto
 =======

-Bagisto is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as Laravel (a PHP framework) and Vue.js a progressive Javascript framework.
+Bagisto (Community E-Commerce Project by `Webkul <https://store.webkul.com/Bagisto.html>`_) is a hand tailored E-Commerce framework built on some of the hottest opensource technologies such as Laravel (a PHP framework) and Vue.js a progressive Javascript framework.

 Bagisto can help you to cut down your time, cost, and workforce for building online stores or migrating from physical stores to the ever demanding online world.